ProTeni/CodeOp-RecommendationSystem/README.md

 ### **General Recommendation and Actions to the Business Manager:**

-- **<span style="color:#87ceeb;">Customer Service Improvements:</span>** Focus on continuous service enhancements and customer experience.
+- ** 📞Customer Service Improvements:** Focus on continuous service enhancements and customer experience.
 Attrited customers had multiple interactions with customer service (averaging 3 contacts) but did not receive satisfactory resolutions, leading to their decision to leave.
-The KPI for the cutsomer sevice should refelct retaing customers and a course to re-orinetate them on how to better manage issues from customers- _for the HR department._
+The KPI for customer service should reflect retaining customers and a course to re-orientate them on how to better manage issues from customers- _for the HR department._

-- **<span style="color:#87ceeb;">High-Risk Exclusion & Targeting:</span>** Customers who regularly exceed the 30% credit utilization threshold were excluded from re-engagement efforts to help the marketing team focus on this set for customer reactivation. _for the HR department._
+- ** 🚫 High-Risk Exclusion & Targeting:** Customers who regularly exceed the 30% credit utilization threshold were excluded from re-engagement efforts to help the marketing team focus on this set for customer reactivation. _for the HR department._

-- **<span style="color:#87ceeb;">Retention Strategy:</span>**  We have some existing customers whose months of inactivities are same as those attrited.
-To retain existingd customers- we can achieve this by providing personalized offers and targeted financial products based on their demographic needs and credit usage patterns.
+- ** 🔄 Retention Strategy:**  We have some existing customers whose months of inactivities are the same as those attrited.
+To retain existing customers- we can achieve this by providing personalized offers and targeted financial products based on their demographic needs and credit usage patterns.
 The data showed that services 3-5 were mostly used.
-Where these numbers are indicative of encoded services- we amy want to double-down on these services as our selling points.
-However, where these numbers are in fact the frequency of the services- we may have t get the data from the product team to know for a fact which services fall within these frequncy count. _for the HR department._
+Where these numbers are indicative of encoded services- we may want to double down on these services as our selling points.
+However, where these numbers are the frequency of the services- we may have to get the data from the product team to know for a fact which services fall within these frequency counts. _for the HR department._